mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ```

 In every model step, all fox families are checked if it is currently their `dispersal-tick`,
-and disperse if tis is the case (i.e. once per year).
+and disperse if this is the case (i.e. once per year).

 For each dispersing fox family, all empty patches in radius `dispersal-radius` are collected.
 If their number exceeds parameter `num-offspring`,